Emma Reh

-Education and career
+Early life and education

+Reh attended George Washington University, where she graduated in 1917.

+Career

-Reh graduated from George Washington University in 1917 and began work for the recently formed Science Service in 1924.
+After graduating from college, Reh began work for the recently formed Science Service in 1924.
 Although she officially retired in 1926 after her marriage to Tom Stevenson, Reh continued as a frequent contributor to Service publications well into the 1930s.
-(Reh's close friends and colleagues included staff writers Frank Thorne, Emily Davis, and Marjorie MacDill Breit.)
+Reh's close friends and colleagues included staff writers Frank Thorne, Emily Davis, and Marjorie MacDill Breit.

 In the summer of 1926, Reh moved to Mexico and returned to publishing under her maiden name.
 There, she "served as a regular Science Service correspondent, submitting articles and photographs mainly related to archeology, ...such...as the excavation of Tenayuca, preservation of prehistoric Indian sites in Mexico, analysis of Indian pottery, city planning in prehistoric Indian cities, the excavation of San Juan Teotihuacan, relics from the Inca Cemetery at Copiapo, the Seri Indians, public art education in Mexico, bricks in prehistoric American buildings, and the discovery of Santa Elena in Poco-Uinic."

 Reh and Stevenson ended their marriage in 1931.
 In 1935, during the Great Depression, Reh returned to the U.S. and secured a position as a writer with the federal Soil Conservation Service.
 Her later work "addressed food consumption and related patterns or problems in various communities, including the Navajo" in the Southwest.